Did you know Charles and John Wesley built the very first Methodist chapel here in Bristol?

 I recommend the quiet tearoom if you want a peaceful place to chat or relax in the centre of Bristol.
 They sell home made cakes and light lunches.
 When I visited recently with our German group we enjoyed a slice of Earl Grey tea loaf with our excellent coffee.

 John Wesley was the son of an Anglican clergyman.
 He was born in 1703 near Lincoln.
 As a five year old boy he was lucky to escape a house fire by being rescued from an upstairs window.
 He went to Oxford gained an M.A. and was ordained as an Anglican.
 After working as a curate he travelled to Savannah in Georgia where he worked for a couple of years before returning to England.
 In America he experienced slavery at first hand and became a lifelong opponent of the system.
-Later he rescued two escaped slave boys and brought them to Bristol where he sent them to a school he had founded and helped finance some of the early antislavery literature.
+Later he rescued two escaped slave boys and brought them to Bristol where he sent them to a school he had founded in Kingswood and helped finance some of the early antislavery literature.

 On his return to England another clergyman George Whitefield invited him to come to Bristol.
 Bristol at that was growing rich on the profits from the slave trade.
 However there was a large divide between rich and poor.
 Wesley was working in Broadmead the heart of the sprawling overcrowded old city while the rich people were moving west to suburbs like Clifton and Hotwells.